NEURALGIA-INDUCING CAVITATIONAL OSTEONECROSIS (NICO)

 Another name that is used for a cavitation is cavitational osteonecrosis.

 Partial Ostectomy/sequestrectomy is the removal of non-vital bone.
 This can be treated with a laser or, if needed, surgical removal of loose or sloughed off dead bone caused by infection or reduced blood supply.
-It is necessary for a CAVITAT scan which is used for the diagnosis of chronic osteomyelitis and abscess of the jaw.
+It is necessary to use an I-CAT CBCT conebeam to help identify and diagnose chronic osteomyelitis and abscesses of the jaw.

 Cavitational Osteonecrosis: